 Some form of Postpartum Depression affects 3% to 30% of women.
 Most postpartum women experience some type of blues, but most do not develop into full-blown depression.

-Crying, poor appetites, feelings of despair, loneliness, inadequacy, or failure are common signs of the ‘baby blues’ and may be apparent, off and on, for the 3 to 6 days after delivery.
+These signs of the ‘baby blues’ may be apparent off and on for the 3 to 6 days after delivery.
 It is important to share these feelings with a loved one, close friend, or your OB.

 Immediate hospitalization is needed along with aggressive treatment so that a complete recovery can occur.

 Postpartum Depression is a complex range of disorders that vary from baby blues to psychosis and includes panic or anxiety attacks.
 Those who suffer pre-baby from panic attacks often find the attacks become exacerbated during the postpartum period.